 There’s a reason why facetime, gchat, skype, and pretty much every other popular video calling software shows you a live feed of yourself in addition to the person you are communicating with.
 Many people are able to improve their presentation performance if they are able to see a live feed of themselves.
 A periodic glance at yourself can provide you with information that is useful to make incremental enhancements, leading to a better overall presentation.
+This is why owning the best vlogging camera with flip screen can indirectly lead to higher quality conent.

 The ability to keep an eye on yourself is as important in video blogging as it is during a teleconference.
 A live view of yourself may help you identify a glare that is deteriorating your image in the video feed.
 Or it might clue you into the fact that you are not centered inside the field of view.
 The ability to see yourself from the audience’s perspective, during your presentation, is incredibly valuable.